mongodb/leafygreen-ui/.changeset/strange-ducks-hang.md

 '@leafygreen-ui/icon': major
 ---

-Refactors how glyph components are generated, and allows titles to be unset by passing null into the title prop.
+Refactors how glyph components are generated, and allows titles to be unset by passing `false` into the title prop.